aleksandrakojic/YU-GO/doc/test_explication.md

 - **successful cases**
 - **failure cases**

-## Test YugoDao
+## Test BDD FULL
-Tests include:
-- check all the steps of a voting session
+Tests the application's behavior from the end user's standpoint, such as:
 - registration of a Organisation
 - registration of a Particapant
 - creation of a contest
+- depositing funds in escrow
 - creation of actions for a contest
-- check the step for voting
+- voting
+- Tallying
+_ Signature
+- withdrawing funds from escrow
+- all deadlines
-- various events emittion
+- events
-- check the vote tally

-## Test YugoManager
+## Test YugoManager functions
 Tests include:
 - setting up of Yugo and YuGoDao addresses in YugoManager
 - checking that Yugo was pre-minted to YugoManager right at deployment
 - the purchase of the Yugo token by the organisation
 - the deposit of ETH in YugoManager before Yugo token can be claimed
-- various events emittion
+- events

-## Test GrantEscrow
+## Test GrantEscrow functions
+Single check to test the modifier of the function depositGrant.

+## Test deleteActions function of YugoDao
 Tests include:
-- the deposit of grants in ETH
-- The withdrawal of funds by winning organisation
+- funcitonning of the require
+- event is emitted